 The plant consumes 4.62mt of coal a year.
-Coal for the plant is brought from Orissa through ship to Ennore port, from where it is transported by road.
+Coal for the plant is brought by ship from Orissa to Ennore port, where it is transported further by road.

 Vallur thermal power plant development

-India's Bharat Heavy Electricals won the INR130m contract in September 2009, to supply units for Vallur.
-The state-run power equipments maker supplied and installed the steam generator and steam turbine packages.
+India’s Bharat Heavy Electricals (BHEL) won the Rs130m contract in September 2009, to supply units for Vallur.
+The state-run power equipment maker supplied and installed the steam generator and steam turbine packages.

 Technology at Vallur power station

-The boiler systems have single/bi-drum arrangement with natural or controlled circulation.
-There is constant or sliding pressure operation, and hot or cold primary air systems.
+The boiler systems have a single/bi-drum arrangement with natural or controlled circulation.
+There is constant or sliding pressure operation, as well as hot or cold primary air systems.